braughtg/DickinsonHFOSS-COMP190/README.md

 #### B. Free and Open Source Software

 Students begin to explore FOSS ideas and techniques.
-They look at the range of intellectual property rights (copyright, trademark, design, patent) and learn about Open Source licenses.
+They look at the range of intellectual property rights (copyrights, trademarks, design rights, patents) and learn about Open Source licenses.
 They gain experience with the use of version control via git and GitHub (easily adapted to GitLab) and issue trackers in the context of FOSS projects.
 The traditional automake tools are used to build a FOSS project and provide practice resolving dependency issues.
 Finally, Docker is introduced as a mechanism for simplifying the setup of FOSS development environments.

 6. __Intellectual Property, Sofware Licencing and FOSS:__ [Slide Deck](materials/06-S-LicensingFOSS.ppt) | [Activity Sheet](materials/06-A-LicensingFOSS.docx)
 1. __Version Control & a Branching Workflow:__ [Slide Deck](materials/07-S-VersionControl.ppt) | [Activity Sheet](materials/07-A-VersionControl.docx)